beelit94/lab_weather_project/README.md

-# Project: Real-Time Weather Dashboard
+### Project: Climate Change Impact Dashboard

-Objective: Build a Python web application that allows users to view the current weather for a given location and see historical weather data for the past week.
+Objective: Build a Python web application that allows users to:

+1. View historical weather data for a given city or set of coordinates.
+2. Visualize long-term trends (e.g., temperature rise over decades, changing rainfall patterns) that are indicative of climate change.
+3. Access information about climate change impacts specific to that location (e.g., risk of wildfires, flooding, etc.)

 Key Components:

-Data Ingestion:
+1. Data Ingestion:

-Use a public API, such as the OpenWeatherMap API, to fetch current weather data for a given city or set of coordinates.
+    -   Use public APIs or datasets to fetch historical weather data for a given city or set of coordinates.
+Datasets might include temperature, sea level, precipitation, etc. You could use sources like NOAA, NASA, or other national meteorological agencies.
-Data Storage:
+2. Data Storage:

-Store the fetched weather data in a database (e.g., SQLite, PostgreSQL, or MongoDB) for historical tracking.
-Store data like temperature, humidity, weather conditions, and timestamps.
+    -   Store the fetched climate data in a database (e.g., SQLite, PostgreSQL, or MongoDB) with appropriate historical tracking.
-Data Processing:
+3. Data Processing and Analysis:

-Write Python functions to process the data and calculate useful metrics (e.g., average temperature for the past week, the most common weather condition, etc.).
+    -   Write Python functions to process the data and calculate trends over time (e.g., linear regression on temperature data to show warming trends).
+    -   Identify notable patterns and events (e.g., record-breaking temperatures, decreasing snowfall, etc.)
+4. Climate Impact Information:

+    -   Integrate additional datasets or information sources that highlight the potential impacts of climate change for the selected location (e.g., wildfire risk, flood risk, etc.)
-Web Interface:
+5. Web Interface:

-Create a simple web interface using a Python web framework (e.g., Flask or Django) that allows users to:
+    -   Create a web interface using a Python web framework (e.g., Flask or Django) that allows users to:
-Enter a city or coordinates to fetch the current weather.
+        -   Enter a city or coordinates to fetch and display the historical climate data.
-View the historical weather data for that location for the past week.
-See processed metrics (e.g., average temperature for the past week).
+        -   View visualizations of long-term climate trends for that location.
+        -   Access information on potential climate change impacts specific to that location.

 Steps to Complete the Project:

-Set Up Your Environment:
+1. Set Up Your Environment:

-Install Python, the necessary libraries (e.g., requests for API calls, Flask for the web interface), and a database system of your choice.
+    -   Install Python, the necessary libraries (e.g., `requests` for API calls, `matplotlib` or `Plotly` for visualizations, `Flask` for the web interface), and a database system of your choice.
-Fetch Weather Data:
+2. Fetch Historical Climate Data:

-Register for an API key from a weather service like OpenWeatherMap.
+    -   Find a public dataset or API with historical weather data.
-Write a Python function that uses the requests library to fetch current weather data for a given location using the API.
+    -   Write a Python function that uses the `requests` library or another method to fetch this data for a given location.
-Store Weather Data:
+3. Store Climate Data:

-Set up a database and define the schema for storing weather data.
+    -   Set up a database and define the schema for storing the climate data.
-Write a Python function that takes the API response and stores the relevant data in the database.
+    -   Write a Python function that takes the dataset and stores the relevant data in the database.
-Process Weather Data:
+4. Process and Analyze Climate Data:

-Write Python functions to query the database and calculate useful metrics based on the historical data.
+    -   Write Python functions to query the database, analyze the data, and identify long-term trends indicative of climate change.
+5. Integrate Climate Impact Information:

+    -   Find datasets or sources of information about climate change impacts (e.g., wildfire risk maps, floodplain maps).
+    -   Integrate this information into the application, making it accessible based on the user's selected location.
-Build the Web Interface:
+6. Build the Web Interface:

-Use Flask or Django to set up a simple web application.
+    -   Use Flask or Django to set up a simple web application.
-Create HTML templates for the user interface.
+    -   Create HTML templates for the user interface, including interactive visualizations of the climate data.
-Write routes that handle user input, fetch and process data, and render the templates with the data.
+    -   Write routes that handle user input, fetch and process data, and render the templates with the data.
-Test the Application:
+7. Test the Application:

-Test the application locally, ensure that it works as expected, and make any necessary fixes.
+    -   Test the application locally, ensure that it works as expected, and make any necessary fixes.
-Optional (For Advanced Users):
+8. Optional (For Advanced Users):

-Deploy the application to a cloud service or a server.
+    -   Deploy the application to a cloud service or a server.
-Add the ability to visualize the historical weather data using a library like Chart.js or Plotly.